Last updated: November 11, 2013

-Arizona’s Legislature is considering at least four distracted driving bills in 2013.
-They include proposals for a statewide texting ban, and bans on use of portable communications devices by novice drivers and mass-transit drivers.
+Arizona’s Legislature considered at least four unsuccessful distracted driving bills in 2013.
+They included proposals for a texting ban, and bans on use of portable communications devices by novice drivers and mass-transit drivers.
+All were “held in committee.”

 Tucson’s law against texting and driving yielded about 26 tickets in its first year ending April 1, 2013.
 Violators paid fines of $100, except for four drivers who were involved in crashes while texting, and paid $250.